Bus, Train or Ferry Passes

 Exemption for Monthly/Annual Bus, Train or Ferry Passes: 'Salary Sacrifice' Arrangements

-Section 118(5A) TCA 1997 exempts employees and directors from benefit-in-kind taxation for 1999/2000 and subsequent tax years where an expense has been incurred by an employer on the provision of a monthly or annual bus or train pass for the employee or director.
-From 2004 this also included passes for travel on the Luas.
-The exemption was extended as of from the 1st January 2005 to include passes for travel on commuter ferry services which operate within the State in respect of journeys which begin and end in the state.
+Section 118(5A) TCA 1997 exempts employees and directors from benefit-in-kind taxation where an expense has been incurred by an employer on the provision of a monthly or annual bus or train/Luas pass for the employee or director.
+The exemption also includes passes for travel on commuter ferry services which operate within the State in respect of journeys which begin and end in the state.
 The exemption does not extend to car parking charges which are purchased as part of a combined travel pass which includes car parking charges.

 The bus, train or ferry pass must be issued by either: